-The project has four phases starting mid-2015 and concluding in 2018 with the adoption of updated policies in the 2018 RTP.
+The project kicked off in June 2017 and will conclude with the adoption of updated policies in the 2018 RTP.

-- Phase 2: Visualizing Livable Streets – April to December 2017 Working with partners and the public, the major elements of the design guide will be decided on and policies will be drafted in this phase of the project.
+- Phase 1: Draft outline and policy updates – June to December 2017 Working with partners and the public, the major elements of the design guide will be decided on and policies will be updated for the 2018 RTP.

-- Phase 3: Telling the Story – January to October 2018 Guided by partners and the public, the design guidelines, resources and related policy updates in the 2018 Regional Transportation Plan will be finalized in this phase of the project.
+- Phase 2: Develop guide – January to December 2018 Guided by partners and the public, the design guide, resources and related policy updates in the 2018 Regional Transportation Plan will be finalized.

-- Phase 4: Putting it Into Practice – 2018 and beyond Working with partners and the public, the final design guidelines will be published and updated policies adopted in the 2018 Regional Transportation Plan.
+- Putting it into practice – 2018 and beyond Working with partners and the public, the final design guidelines will be published and updated policies adopted in the 2018 Regional Transportation Plan.
 Ongoing activities will support implementation of the design guidelines and policies into the future.